-Alphanov offers an open-frame driver and control module which is compatible with the pin configurations and the package size of most commercially available SOA's: http://www.alphanov.com/pulsed-laser-diode-driver.html
+AeroDIODE offers an open-frame driver and control module which is compatible with the pin configurations and the package size of most commercially available SOA's.
+See this link : SOA Pulsed Driver.

-Figure 10 : Alphanov SOA driver able to modulate light down to 1ns with very high extinction ratio of more than 50dB.
+Figure 10 : AeroDIODE SOA driver can modulate light down to 1ns with very high extinction ratio of more than 50 dB.

-Alphanov offers a complete SOM turn-key solution.
-This SOM is offered with a broad selection of SOA's from 775nm to 1625nm.
+AeroDIODE offers several complete SOM fiber optic modulator turn-key solutions.
+These SOM are offered with a broad selection of SOA's from 775 nm to 1625 nm.
 Current and temperature control circuits and safety limits are pre-set and optimized to ensure the highest level of performance in pulsed mode.
+See this link : fiber optic modulator.

 Figure 11 : Turn-key SOM with several interesting functionalities and USB control.
-Square shape version (left) : The pulse width can be adjusted internally or triggered externally with a LVTTL signal.
-The peak power is adjusted internally with up to 60dB resolution or externally with a pure analog 0-5V signal.
-Shaped version with internal AWG (right) ; the shape of the output pulse can be configured with 2GHz bandwidth and 48dB dynamic range.
+Square shape version (left): The pulse width can be adjusted internally or triggered externally with a LVTTL signal.
+The peak power is adjusted internally with up to 60 dB resolution or externally with a pure analog 0-5V signal.
+Shaped version with internal AWG (right); the shape of the output pulse can be configured with 2 GHz bandwidth and 48 dB dynamic range.